A story about a little customization I did on WordPress

 add_action() function

-Even if you create a function, it won't be executed unless you set a hook to determine when it will be executed.
+Even if you create a function, it won't run unless you set up a hook to specify when it should execute.

-The add_action() function is the function that registers a function to that hook.
+The `add_action()` function is used to register a function to that hook.

 The function registered by the add_action() function is executed when the do_action() function is executed with the same value set for the first argument of the pair